6 Best Beaches on Sanibel Island, FL

 1. Sanibel Lighthouse Beach Park

 Located at the eastern tip of Sanibel Island, this is the first beach visitors pass once they have crossed the causeway from the mainland.
-Due to the ease of access, it's often the most crowded beach on Sanibel.
 The beach itself is large, wrapping around the point with its longest section facing the Gulf of Mexico.
-Although its location lends to large numbers of shells washing up, they are often picked off quickly, leaving only the most common varieties.

 The park includes not only the soft-sand beach but also the Sanibel Fishing Pier and a historic lighthouse.
 The fishing pier is a popular place for locals and tourists alike, and used not only for fishing but also for sightseeing.